SzymonNowakowski/ICCS-2023/README.md

     ```
     this last command runs `run_something.sh` script with appropriate parameters, which in turn creates a SLURM job with `run_something.slurm` file.

-5. In case of a cluster-based distributed computations, one must manually concatenate the 20 result files
+5. In case of a cluster-based distributed computations, one must manually concatenate the 20 result files.